Polymer/old-docs-site/app/2.0/start/first-element/step-2.md

 ### Style the local DOM

-There are a number of new CSS selectors to work with local DOM.
+There are a number of new CSS selectors to work with shadow DOM.
 The `icon-toggle.html ` file already includes a `:host` selector, discussed earlier, to style the top-level `<icon-toggle>` element.

 To style the `<iron-icon>` element, add the following CSS inside the `<style>` tag after the existing content: